n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.questdb.md

 # QuestDB

-The QuestDB node allows you to automate work in QuestDB, and integrate QuestDB with other applications. n8n has built-in support for a wide range of QuestDB features, including executing, and inserting queries, and rows.
+The QuestDB node allows you to automate work in QuestDB, and integrate QuestDB with other applications. n8n has built-in support for a wide range of QuestDB features, including executing a SQL query and inserting rows in database.

 On this page, you'll find a list of operations the QuestDB node supports and links to more resources.